browserengineering/book/book/chrome.md

 Note that I've added a new field here, `previous_word`, for the previous word in that same line.
 So let's think about when the code starts a new line---it's when it calls `flush`.
-Now, `flush` does a lot of stuff, like positioning text and clearing the `line` field.
+Currently, `flush` does a lot of stuff, like positioning text and clearing the `line` field.
 We don't want to do all that---we just want to create a new `LineLayout`
 object: